UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 ###  Question:

-The inferential question that we attempt to answer in this analysis is:
+The exploratory question that we attempt to answer in this analysis is:
  *"Is there a difference in unemployment rates of developed countries in different age groups?"*